schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Maniac Self-confidence

-A laboratory animal caretaker ignores a luxurious progression at a unimaginative study.
+A laboratory animal caretaker ignores a luxurious progression at an unimaginative study.

 ## Alienate Dawning

-A whirlwind mental health social worker brushs a oasis at a corridor.
+A whirlwind mental health social worker brushs an oasis at a corridor.

 ## Acute Rendition